linode/docs/docs/guides/tools-reference/tools/how-to-use-hyperfine/index.md

 ## How to Use hyperfine

-The sections below show you how to begin working with `hyperfine` to benchmark commands.
+The sections below show you how to work with hyperfine to benchmark commands.
 They range from the most basic benchmark runs to useful advanced options for rigorously testing commands.

-The examples demonstrated in each of the below sections use code for binary tree algorithms as provided by [The Computer Language Benchmarks Game](https://benchmarksgame-team.pages.debian.net/benchmarksgame/index.html).
-These examples use two scripting languages that come with most Linux distributions by default: **Perl** and **Python 3**.
-To each script, a hash-bang line has been added to make it easier to execute the scripts.
+The examples demonstrated in each of the sections use code for binary tree algorithms as provided by [The Computer Language Benchmarks Game](https://benchmarksgame-team.pages.debian.net/benchmarksgame/index.html).
+These examples use two scripting languages that are installed on most Linux distributions by default: **Perl** and **Python 3**.
+A hash-bang line has been added to each script to make it easier to execute the scripts.

-You can get our version of the [Perl script](https://benchmarksgame-team.pages.debian.net/benchmarksgame/program/binarytrees-perl-1.html) by following [this link](binary-tree.pl) and the [Python 3 script](https://benchmarksgame-team.pages.debian.net/benchmarksgame/program/binarytrees-python3-1.html) by following [this link](binary-tree.py).
+To follow along, refer to our text file versions of the [Perl script](binary-tree-pearl.txt) and the [Python script](binary-tree-python.txt).
+You can view the original versions of the scripts in the following links: [Perl script](https://benchmarksgame-team.pages.debian.net/benchmarksgame/program/binarytrees-perl-1.html) and [Python 3 script](https://benchmarksgame-team.pages.debian.net/benchmarksgame/program/binarytrees-python3-1.html).

-Before following along, you need to give each script executable permission by using the below commands:
+Before following along, copy the contents of the Perl and Python script files and paste them into individual files.
+Provide the `.pl` extension for the Perl script and the `.py` extension for the Python script.
+Then give each script executable permission with the commands below.
+Replace the script names with your own if they are different.

     sudo chmod +x binary-tree.pl
     sudo chmod +x binary-tree.py

 ### Benchmarking a Command

-`hyperfine` can execute basic benchmarks commands.
-The following simple command benchmarks our [Perl script](/docs/guides/installing-and-using-hyperfine-on-linux/binary-tree.pl).
-Notice that `hyperfine` can easily include command-line arguments in its commands, like the argument '`10`' in the below example:
+hyperfine can execute basic benchmarks commands.
+The following simple command benchmarks our Perl script.
+Notice that hyperfine can easily include command-line arguments in its commands, like the argument `10` displayed in the example below:

     hyperfine './binary-tree.pl 10'